Helping You Find And Use Your Voice To Seek Justice

 In some cases, the victim or their surviving loved ones could be entitled to punitive damages.
 These serve to punish purposeful abuse or extreme negligence and are rarely awarded.

-Devoted To Helping The Victims Of Elder Abuse And Neglect
+How We Help The Victims Of Elder Abuse And Neglect

 Our Lexington nursing home abuse attorneys have seen just about every imaginable form of elder abuse and neglect.
 Some of the most common include: